 Secondary Accident Injuries

-Or maybe it’s the other way around.
-Think of your typical pile-up accident on the interstate.
-It usually starts with some kind of incident or unexpected road condition that brings traffic to a halt.
-Drivers not expecting to encounter a sudden traffic jam run into each other again and again and again.
+Think of your typical pile-up accident on the interstate: it usually starts with an unexpected incident or road condition that brings traffic to a halt.
+Drivers, not expecting to encounter a sudden traffic jam, run into each other again and again and again.